HwWobbe/hello-world/README.md

 <h2> About me ...</h2>

 * Status: Just returned from a two week trip with limited internet access.
+* completing a stuggle with the FireFox upgrade
 * ... ( removed to https://github.com/HwWobbe/hello-world/wiki )